 3. The Record Note C081 will be inserted in the NOTES (NTS) field on all such assignment requests.
-These assignment requests shall not be approved until notice of successful coordination has been received from the
+These assignment requests shall not be approved until notice of successful coordination has been received from the NRQZ coordinator.

-8.3.10 Coordination of Assignments to Stations Located in the Vicinity of the United States/Canada Borders
+8.3.10 Coordination of Assignments to Stations Located in the Vicinity of the U.S./Canada Borders

-1. The United States/Canada Agreement relating to the Coordination and Use of Radio Frequencies above 30 MHz provides for the coordination by the IRAC with the Canadian Department of Communications of certain frequency assignments.
+1. The U.S./Canada Agreement relating to the Coordination and Use of Radio Frequencies above 30 MHz provides for the coordination by the IRAC with the Canadian Department of Communications of certain frequency assignments.
 The text of the applicable portion of the Agreement is given in Section 3.4.
-This Agreement, in many cases, contains multiple coordination channels, e.g., assignments in the bands 1215-1400 MHz, 2700-3700 MHz, and 8500-10500 MHz are indicated in the Index of the Technical Annex to the Agreement as being coordinated between the JCS on the U.S. side and CDS on also indicated as being coordinated by FAA with DOT, Canada.
-To ensure that comments concerning proposals received from Canada under the terms of the Agreement take into consideration the comments of other authorized U.S. coordination agencies, the agency receiving proposals from Canada will coordinate its reply to Canada with all U.S. agencies also indicated in the Agreement as a Coordination Agency for the band or portion of the band in which the proposed frequency is located.
+This agreement, in many cases, contains multiple coordination channels, e.g., assignments in the bands 1215-1400 MHz, 2700-3700 MHz, and 8500-10500 MHz are indicated in the Index of the Technical Annex to the agreement as being coordinated between the JCS on the U.S. side and CDS on also indicated as being coordinated by FAA with DOT, Canada.
+To ensure that comments concerning proposals received from Canada under the terms of the Agreement take into consideration the comments of other authorized U.S. coordination agencies, the agency receiving proposals from Canada will coordinate its reply to Canada with all U.S. agencies also indicated in the agreement as a coordination agency for the band or portion of the band in which the proposed frequency is located.

-8.3.11 Coordination of Frequency Usage Outside the United States and Possessions
+8.3.11 Coordination of Frequency Usage Outside the US&P

-- 1. In order that harmful interference may be avoided insofar as possible, federal agencies shall coordinate with the IRAC the use of frequencies by their stations located outside the United States and Possessions.
+- 1. To avoid harmful interference, federal agencies shall coordinate the use of frequencies by their stations located outside the US&P with the IRAC.
 Coordination ordinarily shall be limited to stations likely to cause harmful interference to those authorized by NTIA or the FCC.
 Coordination of the use of frequencies by military stations shall be subject to the requirements of military urgency and security.
-However, all U.S. Federal Government radio stations operated within the Trust Territory of the Pacific Islands (Republic of Palau), except those of the U.S. military, shall be coordinated with the FAS prior to activation.
-All U.S. Federal Government radio stations operated in the Federated States of Micronesia and the Republic of the Marshall Islands shall be coordinated with the U.S. Competent Authority in accordance with Annex L. - 2.
-An agency initiating coordination in the FAS under this section may use either of these methods: - a.
-Using the procedure of Chapter 9 of the Manual with the Note S141 in the NOTES (NTS) field when listing in the Government Master File is desired. - b.
-By Memorandum providing the essential assignment details.
+All U.S. Federal Government radio station operations in the Republic of Palau, Federated States of Micronesia or the Republic of the Marshall Islands shall be harmonized (coordinated) by the U.S. Competent Authority in accordance with Annex L. For operations of more than 30 consecutive days, upon agreement by the respective nation, entry in the GMF is required. - 2.
+Other than those countries covered in Annex L, an agency initiating coordination in the FAS under this section may use either of these methods: - a.
+Use the procedures of Chapter 9 of the Manual with the Note S141 in the NOTES (NTS) field is desired when listing in the GMF; or - b. by memorandum providing the essential assignment details.

-Comments of the FAS shall be entered in the FAS Meeting Minutes.
+Enter any comments of the FAS in the FAS meeting minutes.